K\"ahler groups and subdirect products of surface groups: Finiteness properties and irreducibility

+\begin{remark} For the remainder of the section we will be considering the finiteness properties and irreducibility of subgroups of direct products of surface groups.
+Note that the results in the literature that we refer to are stated in the more general context of non-abelian limit groups, which include surface groups and free groups.
+We want to emphasize at this point that in fact all results of this section, with the exception of Lemma \ref{lemNotProdNotFr}, remain true when replacing surface groups by non-abelian limit groups.
+The only change to the proofs is in Lemma 5.5, where we need to replace the fact that centralizers in surface groups are cyclic by the facts that non-abelian limit groups have trivial center and can not decompose as a direct product of two non-trivial groups. \end{remark}

-For subgroups of direct products of limit groups, a close relation between their finiteness properties and virtual surjection to $k$-tuples has been observed (see \cite{BriHowMilSho-13},\cite{Koc-10}, also \cite{Kuc-14}).
-In fact if a subgroup $H\leq G_1\times \cdots \times G_r$ of a direct product of finitely presented groups is subdirect (i.e. surjects onto 1-tuples) then $H$ is finitely generated; and if it is VSP then $H$ is itself finitely presented \cite[Theorem A]{BriHowMilSho-13}.
-The converse is not true in general; it is true though if $G_1,\cdots, G_r$ are (non-abelian) limit groups and $H$ is full subdirect \cite[Theorem D]{BriHowMilSho-13}.
+For subgroups of direct products of surface groups, a close relation between their finiteness properties and virtual surjection to $k$-tuples has been observed (see \cite{BriHowMilSho-13},\cite{Koc-10}, also \cite{Kuc-14}).
+In fact if a subgroup $H\leq G_1\times \cdots \times G_r$ of a direct product of finitely presented groups is subdirect then $H$ is finitely generated; and if it is VSP then $H$ is itself finitely presented \cite[Theorem A]{BriHowMilSho-13}.
+The converse is not true in general; it is true though if $G_1,\cdots, G_r$ are surface groups and $H$ is full subdirect \cite[Theorem D]{BriHowMilSho-13}.